 CCU continued its postseason run in 2012 as the Chants advanced to their first CollegeInsider.com Post Season Tournament.
 Coastal finished with a 19-12 overall record and posted a 12-6 mark in Big South play.

-Hogan helped guard Anthony Raffa earned second team All-District honors from the National Association of Basketball Coaches while Raffa and teammate Chris Gradnigo were named second team All-Conference in 2012.
-He also coached Chad Gray to All-Big South first team honors in 2011 and helped three Chanticleers earn All-Big South accolades in 2010 including forward Joseph Harris who averaged 14.4 points and 9.7 rebounds per game.
+Hogan guided guard Anthony Raffa to first team All-Conference honors following the 2012-13 season.
+He also helped Raffa earn second team All-District honors from the National Association of Basketball Coaches while Raffa and teammate Chris Gradnigo were named second team All-Conference in 2012.
+He coached Chad Gray to All-Big South first team honors in 2011 and helped three Chanticleers earn All-Big South accolades in 2010 including forward Joseph Harris who averaged 14.4 points and 9.7 rebounds per game.
 Harris rewrote the record books during his time at Coastal and finished his career as the Chanticleer all-time leader in rebounds, blocked shots, field-goal percentage and games played.

 Harris is also the only player in the history of the Big South with 1,000 points, 1,000 rebounds, 200 steals and 100 blocked shots.